marie-jakob/mesdt/notes.md

 + Type II-like SS for this case: adhere to marginality _within_ sensitivity and response bias, respectively
 	+ i.e., a submodel testing predictors for response bias still includes everything related to sensitivity, but includes only same- or lower-order effects of the predictor in question on the response bias
+	+ Models to fit:
+ 	+ For every order in the model:
+    	+ Fit model with all effects with <= order (i.e., a model with all main effects, a model with all main effects + two-way interactions etc.)
+    	+ Reference model for the respective order
+    	+ For every effect of that order:
+      	+ Fit a model with all effects with <= order _without_ the to-be-tested effect
+      	+ Compare that model with the reference model

 + TODO: balanced vs. strict null stuff -> I don't think this "strict null" stuff makes a lot of sense -> Instead there will be the possibility to test for variability in the fixed effect separately